-The warrants may become exercisable and redeemable for a security other than the Class A ordinary shares, and investors will not have any information regarding such other security at this time.
+In connection with the Proposed Business Combination the Warrants will, and in connection with any other Initial Business Combination, may, become exercisable and redeemable for a security other than the Class A Ordinary Shares, and investors will not have any information regarding such other security at this time.

-In certain situations, including if we are not the surviving entity in our Initial Business Combination, the warrants may become exercisable for a security other than the Class A ordinary shares.
-As a result, if the surviving company redeems the warrants for securities pursuant to the warrant agreement, warrant holders may receive a security in a company of which they do not have information at this time.
-Pursuant to the warrant agreement, the surviving company will be required to use commercially reasonable efforts to register the issuance of the security underlying the warrants within twenty business days of the closing of an initial business combination.
+In certain situations, including if we are not the surviving entity in our Initial Business Combination, which is the case in the Proposed Business Combination, the Warrants may become exercisable for a security other than the Class A Ordinary Shares.
+As a result, if the surviving company redeems the Warrants for securities pursuant to the warrant agreement, warrant holders may receive a security in a company of which they do not have information at this time.
+Pursuant to the warrant agreement, the surviving company will be required to use commercially reasonable efforts to register the issuance of the security underlying the Warrants within twenty business days of the closing of the Proposed Business Combination or such other Initial Business Combination.

-We may issue additional Class A ordinary shares or preference shares to complete our Initial Business Combination or under an employee incentive plan after completion of our Initial Business Combination.
-We may also issue Class A ordinary shares upon the conversion of the founder shares at a ratio greater than one-to-one at the time of our Initial Business Combination as a result of the anti-dilution provisions contained in our amended and restated memorandum and articles of association.
+The surviving company of the Proposed Business Combination will issue a substantial number of ordinary shares, and we or the surviving company of any other Initial Business Combination may issue additional Class A Ordinary Shares or preference shares to complete another Initial Business Combination or under an employee incentive plan after completion of such other Initial Business Combination.
+We may also issue Class A Ordinary Shares upon the conversion of the Founder Shares at a ratio greater than one-to-one at the time of any Initial Business Combination other than the Proposed Business Combination as a result of the anti-dilution provisions contained in our Charter.
 Any such issuances would dilute the interest of our shareholders and likely present other risks.

-Our amended and restated memorandum and articles of association authorize the issuance of up to 500,000,000 Class A ordinary shares, par value \$0.0001 per share, 50,000,000 Class B ordinary shares, par value \$0.0001 per share, and 1,000,000 preference shares, par value \$0.0001 per share.
-There are 465,500,000 and 41,375,000 authorized but unissued Class A ordinary shares and Class B ordinary shares, respectively, available for issuance which amount does not take into account shares reserved for issuance upon exercise of outstanding warrants or shares issuable upon conversion of the Class B ordinary shares, if any.
-The Class B ordinary shares will automatically convert into Class A ordinary shares (which such Class A ordinary shares delivered upon conversion will not have any redemption rights or be entitled to liquidating distributions from the trust account if we fail to consummate an initial business combination) at the time of our Initial Business Combination or earlier at the option of the holders thereof as described herein and in our amended and restated memorandum and articles of association.
+Our Charter authorizes the issuance of up to 500,000,000 Class A Ordinary Shares, par value \$0.0001 per share, 50,000,000 Class B ordinary shares, par value \$0.0001 per share, and 1,000,000 preference shares, par value \$0.0001 per share.
+There are 493,619,098 and 41,375,000 authorized but unissued Class A Ordinary Shares and Class B ordinary shares, respectively, available for issuance which amount does not take into account shares reserved for issuance upon exercise of outstanding Warrants or shares issuable upon conversion of the Founder Shares, if any.
+The Founder Shares will automatically convert into Class A Ordinary Shares (which Class A Ordinary Shares delivered upon conversion will not have any redemption rights or be entitled to liquidating distributions from the Trust Account if we fail to consummate the Proposed Business Combination or another Initial Business Combination or earlier at the option of the holders thereof as described herein and in our Charter.